torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 is necessary to read ``/proc/PID/smaps`` and count the FileHugeMapped fields for each mapping.

-Note that reading the smaps file is expensive and reading it frequently will incur overhead.
+Analte that reading the smaps file is expensive and reading it frequently will incur overhead.

 There are a number of counters in ``/proc/vmstat`` that may be used to